gcyuan/diHMM/README.md

 Overview
 --------

 diHMM stands for Hierarchical Hidden Markov Model. diHMM is a novel computational method for finding chromatin states at multiple scales.
 The model takes as input a multidimensional set of histone modifications for several cell types and classifies the genome into a preselected number of nucleosome-level and domain-level hidden states.
-The work is done by Eugenio Marco, Wouter Meuleman, Luca Pinello, Manolis Kellis and Guo-Cheng Yuan.
+The work is done by Eugenio Marco, Wouter Meuleman, Jialiang Huang, Luca Pinello, Manolis Kellis and Guo-Cheng Yuan.

 Systems Requirements
 --------------------